GlastonburyC/DenseNet-Keras-implementation/README.md

-# DenseNet and DenseNet-BC implementation in Keras
+# DenseNet and DenseNet-BC implementation in Keras (Tensorflow Backend)

 An implementation of the DenseNet architecture with growth rate = 12, L = 40 (~1M parameters).